kevmarchant/go-icloud-caldav/README.md

 ## Performance

-The library includes several performance optimizations:
+The library includes several performance optimisations:

 ### Using Parallel Operations